bilek993/CLUSEK/.docs/texture_maps.md

 #### Albedo maps

 Albedo maps are base color textures for models.
 All channels represent the colors of the object.
-Recommended compression for this texture is BC1 for non-transparent objects and BC3 for transparent objects.
+Recommended compression for this texture is BC1.

 #### Normal maps